GitHub Agentic Workflows

 Download and analyze workflow logs with timeout handling and size guardrails.

-• count (optional): Number of workflow runs to download (default: 100)
+• count (optional): Number of runs to download (default: 100)

-• timeout (optional): Maximum time in seconds to download logs (default: 50)
+• timeout (optional): Max seconds to download (default: 50)

-• max_tokens (optional): Maximum output tokens before guardrail triggers (default: 12000)
+• max_tokens (optional): Output token guardrail (default: 12000)

 • jq (optional): Apply jq filter to JSON output

-Returns: JSON with workflow run data and metrics, or continuation parameters if timeout occurred.
+Returns JSON with workflow run data and metrics, or continuation parameters if timeout occurred.

 Investigate a workflow run, job, or specific step and generate a detailed report.